Omaha, Nebraska Therapists

 Civil unrest, labor struggles, environmental disasters, and both recessions detrimentally impacted Omaha.
 In the early 2000s, the city built itself up with growth and expansion.
 Several skyscrapers were built, various new construction, and business parks.
 Redevelopments at the Missouri Riverfront as well as the opening of the Bob Kerrey Pedestrian Bridge increased downtown foot and bicycle traffic.

 The city has a total area of 130.58 square miles (338.20 km2) and the population is estimated to be 466,893, according to the United States Census Bureau.
 The humid continental climate leads to frequent thunderstorms.
 Omaha was ranked as the 5th coldest U.S. city by the Weather Channel in 2014.

-The marriage rate in Nebraska increased steadily in the 1960’s, then peaked in the 1970’s, and have been declining ever since then.
+The marriage rate in Nebraska increased steadily in the 1960s, then peaked in the 1970s, and has been declining ever since then.
 There were 6,108 divorces settled in Nebraska in 2015.
 The 2015 number translates into a rate of 3.2 divorces per 1,000 people.
 This rate is lower than the overall country’s rate of 3.6 per 1000*.

 The City’s Mental Health Concerns

 Receiving mental health treatment in Omaha is a large challenge.
 In June 2015, the Nebraska Behavioral Health Workforce reported that 48 of Nebraska’s 93 counties did not have a mental or behavioral health provider.
 The National Alliance on Mental Illness (NAMI) Nebraska helps conduct more than a dozen support groups statewide and manages the city chapters.
 The funding for this organization was cut by $60,000 this year.
 This is not the only challenge for those who experience mental health symptoms.
 Stigma is a severely large deterrent in Omaha, especially in rural areas.